MelHiour/vyos_cfg_v2/README.md

 Options:
-  -i, --inventory TEXT   Inventory YAML  [required] -d, --deployment TEXT  Deployment file (YAML)  [required] -ns, --no-save         Whether to save config or not -b, --brave            No "Are you sure?" prompt.
+  -i, --inventory TEXT   Inventory YAML  [required] -d, --deployment TEXT  Deployment file (YAML)  [required] -s, --skip-save        Whether to skip save config or not -b, --brave            No "Are you sure?" prompt.
 For brave hearts only --help                 Show this message and exit.